Global Context

 from telegrinder.tools.global_context import GlobalContext

-ctx = GlobalContext() # without name
+ctx = GlobalContext() # unnamed

 1